auerlab/fasda/README.md

 12 in order to reliably identify DEGs with fold change less than 4 ([https://doi.org/10.1261%2Frna.053959.115](https://doi.org/10.1261%2Frna.053959.115).

-* Note that higher fold-changes and higher counts lead to higher statistical significance, but this does not necessarily correlate to higher biological significance.
+Note that higher fold-changes and higher counts lead to higher statistical significance, but this does not necessarily correlate to higher biological significance.
+P-value calculations typically make the same assumptions about all genes.
 A fold-change of 1.5 may be highly significant for one gene while meaningless for another for entirely biochemical reasons.
 E.g. increasing the abundance of a scarce enzyme by 50% could have a profound effect on a cell, while a 50% increase in many other proteins has little effect.

-P-value calculations typically make the same assumptions about all genes.
-In reality, a 2-fold change in expression could be hugely significant for one gene under certain conditions and completely meaningless for a different gene or different conditions.
 Statistical routines have no knowledge of the biology that determines this.

 There is huge variability on the computational side as well.
 Well-established differential analysis tools commonly report very different